 When starting from cold, the engine may be a little noisy for the first few seconds until oil pressure has built up in the hydraulic valve compensators.
 This is guite normal, and no cause for concern.

-If there are problems to start the engine, see \Rightarrow page 251.
+If there are problems starting the engine, see \Rightarrow page 214.